 What Causes Asthma?

 Sometimes, substances like pollen, dust, or smoke can irritate our airways.
 However, the airways of asthmatic people are already inflamed and sensitive to begin with.
-Therefore, irritants (asthma triggers) can cause several reactions in sufferers:
+Therefore, irritants (triggers) can cause several reactions in sufferers:

 - Inflammation and swelling of the airways

-- Buildup of sticky mucus or phlegm in the airways
+- A buildup of sticky mucus or phlegm in the airways

 - Tightening of muscles around the airways

 All of these reactions narrow the space through which air can flow, which is what causes many of asthma’s core symptoms.